-- To change the program, press the top of the multifunction button and hold it for three seconds Your hearing aids will beep to confirm the change.
+- To change the program, press the top of the multifunction button and hold it for three seconds.
+Your hearing aids will beep to confirm the change.
 The number of beeps indicates which program you have selected - Continue pressing it to scroll through the programs available to you. - To get back to the default listening program, keep scrolling, or turn your hearing aids off and on again.

-NOTE: If you have two hearing aids with synchronisation enabled, a change of program on one hearing aid automatically applies to the second hearing aid as well.
+NOTE: If you have two hearing aids with synchronization enabled, changing the program on one hearing aid automatically applies the change to the second hearing aid as well.